You are here: Makeover Steps > Your Colors > Your Contrast Level

 Find your personal contrast level, as follows:

-1. Identify the color value of your hair, skin, and eyes (and your eyebrows, if they are a different color value to your hair, skin, and eyes) using the color value scale -- I've created a printable version of this for you below
+1. Identify the color value of your hair, skin, and eyes (and your eyebrows, if they are a different color value to your hair, skin, and eyes) using the color value scale.

 2. Subtract your highest color value from your lowest color value